K-theory of admissible Zariski-Riemann spaces: Modules on admissible Zariski-Riemann spaces

-where all $(E_i)$ are locally free. \end{enumerate} \end{lemma} \begin{proof} (i) Since $X$ has an ample family of line bundles and the map $Y\to X$ is quasi-projective, also $Y$ has an ample family of line bundles \cite[2.1.2.(h)]{tt90}.
-Hence there exists an exact sequence $E_1 \to[\phi] E_0 \to F \to 0$ where $E_1,E_0$ are locally free $\O_{Y}$-modules.
+where all $(E_i)$ are locally free of finite rank. \end{enumerate} \end{lemma} \begin{proof} (i) Since $X$ has an ample family of line bundles and the map $Y\to X$ is quasi-projective, also $Y$ has an ample family of line bundles \cite[2.1.2.(h)]{tt90}.
+Hence there exists an exact sequence $E_1 \to[\phi] E_0 \to F \to 0$ where $E_1,E_0$ are $\O_{Y}$-vector bundles.
 By our assumptions,

 is flat.
 By \emph{platification par \'eclatement} \cite[5.2.2]{raynaud-gruson} there exists a $U$-admissible blow-up $p\colon X'\to X$ such that the strict transform $q^\mathrm{st}\im(\phi)$ is flat, \ie{} locally free.
 Furthermore, $q^\mathrm{st}\im(\phi) = \im(q^*\phi)$, \cf{} Remark~\ref{strict-trafo--rem} below.
 Hence we obtain an exact sequence